-I will never regret having stood up for something that was really wrong.
-It might have appeared that it would have been easy to tuck my tail in and just do everything I was told whether it was right or wrong.
+I will never regret having stood up and fought something that was really wrong.
+It would have been easy to tuck my tail in and just do everything I was told whether it was right or wrong.

 While it has taken over four years for me to say it, leaving Apple was the best thing for me.
 While the financial challenges have been immense, I can look back on my career and be proud that I was true to my values.

 At a time when few seem to have values, it is nice to be different.
 I have seen dumb requirements come down from management over the years.
 Most have been because the contract that many companies believe they have with employees is one way and does not work very well anymore.

 We have allowed a corporate culture which cares little about its employees to thrive.
 The consequences are immense.
 Employees become less loyal and the management techniques used to get "more and/or better" results are questionable at best.

 Self interest has to tempered with care for a larger group.
 If we cannot figure out how to rebuild that sense of responsibility for others, we have an ugly future because there will be no trust.

 Once you have no trust, it is not much fun, and even less productive.
 There are no systems that work really well at getting the most out of a team or organizations that has no trust with the rest of the organization.

 It is then that everyone ends up in a hot seat on their own which makes working its own private hell.